MAP3K2

-Mitogen-Activated Protein Kinase Kinase Kinase 2 also known as MEKK2 (MEK/ERK Kinase 2) is an enzyme that in humans is encoded by the MAP3K2 gene.
+Mitogen-Activated Protein Kinase Kinase Kinase 2 (MAP3K2), also known as MEKK2 (MEK/ERK Kinase 2), is an enzyme that in humans is encoded by the MAP3K2 gene.

 Function

-The protein encoded by this gene is a member of serine/threonine protein kinase family.
+MEKK2 is a member of serine/threonine protein kinase family.
 This kinase preferentially activates other kinases involved in the MAP kinase signaling pathway.
-This kinase has been shown to directly phosphorylate and activate IkappaB kinases, and thus plays a role in NF-kappa B signaling pathway.
-This kinase has also been found to bind and activate protein kinase C-related kinase 2, which suggests its involvement in a regulated signaling process.
+MEKK2 kinase has been shown to directly phosphorylate and activate IkappaB kinases, and thus plays a role in NF-kappa B signaling pathway.
+MEKK2 has also been found to bind and activate protein kinase C-related kinase 2, which suggests its involvement in a regulated signaling process.

 Activation

 MEKK2 is activated through homodimerization and subsequent trans-autophosphorylation at MEKK2-S519.

 MEKK2 is regulated by 14-3-3 proteins which bind to MEKK2-phosphoT283.

 MEKK2 is regulated by SMYD3 which binds and methylates MEKK2-K260.

 Interactions

 MAP3K2 has been shown to interact with: